The Northern Scratchbox Turkey Call... "Gobblers buy it – you should, too!"

 I have developed an exciting new turkey call that is deadly on mature gobblers.
 I call it the Northern Scratchbox.
 It has been field tested with great results, and is now available!
 Last season I barely kept up with the demand.
 This year, the demand will be greater, so get your order in now!
 (Available with a Cherry Body or a Maple Body.)

 To order by PayPal,

-To order by mail, send a check for $30 for each call—shipping is FREE until April 15.
+To order by mail, send a check for $30 for each call—shipping is FREE to the lower 48 states until April 15.
 (PA deliveries add $1.80 for PA sales tax on each call.
 No sales tax for deliveries outside PA.)

 30 Valley View Dr.